dvsa/cvs-app-mobile-retired/README.md

 1. Clone the repository.

-2. Add a .npmrc file to the root of the project.
+2. Rename the `env` to `.env`.
+Go to [.env](https://wiki.dvsacloud.uk/display/HVT/Getting+started+with+the+Mobile+App#GettingstartedwiththeMobileApp-.env) section and under the subheading .env copy and paste the content into the `.env` file.

-3 Rename the env to `.env`.
-Go to (https://wiki.dvsacloud.uk/display/HVT/Getting+started+with+the+Mobile+App) and under the subheading .env copy and paste the content into the `.env` file
+   Source your `.env` file by running `source .env` (Mac users).

-4. Go to (https://wiki.dvsacloud.uk/pages/viewpage.action?spaceKey=HVT&title=Getting+started+with+the+Mobile+App) and under the subheading .npmrc copy the content and paste it into the `.npmrc` file created in step 2 above
+3. You can use `nvm use` to switch to the supported version of 10.x if you have more than one version of node installed Run `npm install`.

-5. You can use `nvm use` to switch to the supported version of 10.x if you have more than one version of node installed Run `npm install`.
+4. You can launch the app in the web browser of choice at this stage: <br>

-6. You can launch the app in the web browser of choice at this stage.
-Run `npm run emulate:web` to start.
+   Run `npm run start` or `npm run emulate:web` to start.
-   `Gotcha` The authentication process requires a new tab to be opened so that the user name and password can be entered.
+   **Gotcha:** ⚠️ The authentication process requires a new tab to be opened so that the user name and password can be entered.
 Most browsers block this by default.
-So you should allow the browser pop up option
+So you should allow the browser pop up option ⚠️ .

 <!-- Before making the Cordova build make sure you have your config files set up (`GoogleService-Info.plist` and `application.json` files)</br> -->